 - the pension plan

-- statutory benefits such as Canada Pension Plan and Employment Insurance premiums.
+- statutory benefits such as Canada Pension Plan and Employment Insurance premiums

-Reimbursement of travel expenses will be in accordance with Diocesan policy.
-Effective January 1, 2012, the rate is $0.52 for the first 5,000 km., and $0.46 thereafter.
+Travel expenses will be reimbursed according to diocesan policy.
+The current rate is $0.52 for the first 5,000 km and $0.46 thereafter.

-For more information about clergy remuneration please review the following:
+For more information about clergy remuneration, see:

 - Section A of the Parish Human Resources Manual

-- current annual Clergy Remuneration Information Memo (for 2019)
+- current annual Clergy Remuneration Information Memo (for 2021)

-- previous Clergy Remuneration Information Memo (for 2018)
+- previous Clergy Remuneration Information Memo (for 2019)